home-assistant/home-assistant.io/source/more-info/no-url-available.markdown

 For example, `https://192.168.1.2:8123`

 Replace the IP with the IP address of your Home Assistant instance.
-If you don't know this, you could also skip to this and try the next solution.
+If you don't know this, you could also skip this and try the next solution.

 Now you can set up the integration as normal, without getting the No URL Available message.